joao-viterbo-vieira/AI-Freecell/README.md

    - Interestingly, longer processing time didn't always yield more efficient solutions
    - O3-mini found one of the most efficient solutions in the shortest time

+### Conclusions
 This benchmark reveals significant differences in how LLMs handle rule-based strategic planning tasks.
 The results suggest that specialized reasoning capabilities may be more important than overall model size for game-solving tasks like simple FreeCell games (12 cards).
+However, LLMs are still not reliable for this type of reasoning.
+While they can succeed in some simple cases if they possess reasoning capabilities and are given enough time to think, their performance varies.
+Repeating these tests may yield different results, but only zero-shot attempts on the first try for each task were considered.

 ## Designing a FreeCell LLM Agent: Architecture and Potential